MileHacker Logo

 Activity Specific Timing

-General Sightseeing and City Exploration: The dry season (May-October) is most pleasant for walking around the city, visiting historical sites, and exploring markets.
-Lower humidity makes daytime activities more pleasant.
+General Sightseeing and City Exploration: The dry season (May-October) is most comfortable for walking around the city, visiting historical sites, and exploring markets.
+Lower humidity makes daytime activities more enjoyable.
 Day Trips to Ilha de Moçambique: The dry season is preferable for trips and exploration of the island's historical sites without rain.
-Choppy waters are also less common.
+Choppy the seas are also less common.
 Hiking Monte Nampula: The dry season is safer and nicer for hiking.
 Wet, muddy conditions during the rainy season make trails slippery and dangerous.

 Seasonal Tips